 The traditional Greek dish “potatoes oreganata" is cooked with lots of olive oil, chicken stock, lemon, and oregano.
 This version substitutes chicken stock for vegetable broth, making it into a delicious and filling dish that can be shared with everyone.
-The potatoes and also slices thin with additional Mediterranean elements added, like olives and fresh herbs.
+The potatoes are sliced thin with additional Mediterranean elements added, like olives and fresh herbs.
 This is an easy dish to make for potlucks or big gatherings.

 Potatoes Oreganata: Greek Hasselback Potato Casserole [Vegan]

 - 4 large Russet potatoes, peeled and sliced as thinly as possible

 - 1/4 cup sun-dried tomatoes in oil, chopped.